whysosuso/whysosuso.github.io/_posts/2021-06-06-Holistic-Admissions-In-India.md

 published: true
 ---

-_A primer to the adoption of the Holistic Admissions Process in India._
+_A primer to the adoption of the Holistic Admissions Process in Indian colleges._

 ----